April 12th, 2011

 Shopper’s Guide

-Below is a list of the gear that I used to create the image above.
+Below is a list of the gear (or the current replacement) that I used to create the images above.
 Thanks a stack to all who have used the Shopper’s Guide links to purchase their gear as a thank you for all the free information that we bring you on the Blog and in the Bulletins.
+Before you purchase anything be sure to check out the advice in our Shopper’s Guide.

 Canon 800mm f/5.L IS lens.
 Right now this is my all time favorite super-telephoto lens.